Jobbehh/Javascript/README.md

-# Javascript this is javascript practice!
+# this is javascript practice!